6 October

 Ask for help

-Use this article of course, but you should ask for help from family members, friends, specialists and handymen with the right tools if necessary.
+Use this article of course, but you should ask for help from family members, friends, specialists and Team handymen with the right tools if necessary.
 This can make the job easier and more enjoyable for everyone involved.

 Finally, your plan must allow you to take time to relax and enjoy your work!